learnk8s/learnk8s.io/src/graceful-shutdown/content.md

 ## Deleting a Pod

-You might have guessed it already when the Pod is deleted, you have to follow the same steps but in reverse.
+You might have guessed it already, but when the Pod is deleted, you have to follow the same steps but in reverse.

 First, the endpoint should be removed from the Endpoint (object).